THE PERSONAL DATA WE COLLECT

 The retention periods of your data are defined by us in relation to the legal and contractual obligations.
 These periods are set in accordance with the purposes pursued.
 When these periods have elapsed, the data are either deleted or retained after having been anonymised, i.e. modified to make their link to a person permanently impossible.

-Data relating to the commercial relationship
+Data relating to commercial relationships (customer accounts, orders, contracts, etc.)

 Data collected via audience and advertising cookies